Kingdom of Soissons: History

 When Clothar died in 561, the Frankish realm was divided into three kingdoms, one for each son.
 The portions centred around Soissons and Paris eventually developed into the kingdom of Neustria, which remained one of the key divisions of the Frankish realm.

+Structure

+Very little is known about the realm ruled by Aegidius and Syagrius, resulting in considerable debates among historians about the structure and nature of the Kingdom of Soissons.
+These tend to move between a maximalist approach, viewing it as a state controlling most of northern Gaul to a minimalist approach describing it as an insignificant polity.
+The latter view was first advocated by historian Edward James who concluded that Syagrius was little more than a "Count of Soissons" who had controlled a tiny area and whose importance had been propagandistically enhanced by Gregory of Tours.